 The focus of a tortious interference claim is to remedy the wrongful conduct of a non-party to an existing contract or other type of business relationship.

 When facing tortious interference, the remedy is found in contract and tort law.
 Contract law specifically applies to claims between parties that already have a preexisting agreement.
 A tortious interference claim can apply to the acts of a business or individual with which you do not have an agreement.

 Two types of business relationships can be subject to interference by a third party:

-- A contract existed between the business and another individual or business
+- A contract exists between the business and another individual or business.

 Improper conduct by an outside party that affects business relationships and/or contractual agreements can include: